Publish video layers

 Separate the terms with commas (for example, Federal land is considered one tag; Federal, land is considered two tags).

-Once the layer is published, it appears on the Analysis Layers page where it can be opened in the canvas in ArcGIS Excalibur.
-The layer also appears in the Manage Livestream Video Layers section in the Livestream Video Layers settings where you can start or stop the live stream, as well as delete the layer.
+Once the layer is published, it appears on the Analysis Layers page where it can be opened in the canvas in ArcGIS Excalibur or can be managed where you can start or stop the livestream as well as delete the layer.